-Our school participates in one modified lockdown drill and one full lockdown drill per year.
+Our district provides a wide variety of trainings related to school safety to all staff.
+This includes the following: Bloodborne Pathogens Awareness, Mandated Reporting, Sexual Harassment, Homicide and Suicide Prevention, Playground Supervision, Bullying Prevention, Integrated Germ Management and Cardiopulmunary Resuscitation.
+In addition, our district participates in one modified lockdown drill and one full lockdown drill per year.
 Students and staff are trained on what to do in the event of an emergency.
-Teachers work with their students on being situationally aware of their surrounding for all surroundings and listen to the adults when outside.
-Staff is also situationally aware of surrounding and on how to get students' attention in the event of an emergency.
+Teachers work with their students on being situationally aware of their surroundings and listen to the adults when outside.
+Staff is also situationally aware of their surroundings and on how to get students' attention in the event of an emergency.
 There is a training for all staff at the beginning of the school year and prior to an emergency preparedness drill.
-Staff is also trained on using CatapultEMS, our emergency communication system, to communicate during an emergency.
-Our single school district also has both the transportation department and Maintenance and Operations department on site for support.
+Staff is also trained on using CatapultEMS, our emergency management system, to communicate during an emergency.
+Our single school district also has both the transportation department and maintenance and operations department on site for support.
 We have over 60 hand held radios to communicate and six 800mhz radios to directly communicate with law enforcement.